ishaan2350/ishaan2350/README.md

 ## :wave: About Me
-- 🖥 Cybersecurity Enthusiast.
+- 🖥 Web Developer Enthusiast.
 - 🎓 Pursuing BTech with specialization in Computer Science Engineering at SRM University.
-- 🌐 Welcome to my personal website!
-Feel free to explore and learn more about me and my projects.
-[Visit my website](https://lohitkolluri.tech)
-- 📄 Looking for details?
-Download my resume.